RPiSpy/pi-hole-screen/README.md

 # pi-hole-screen
-A repository for my 128x64 OLED screen add-on for Raspberry Pi based Pi-Hole systems.
+A repository for a 128x64 OLED screen add-on for Raspberry Pi based Pi-Hole systems.

 # Current Status
 This is a work in progress.
 The script is working but I need to update my blog post to explain how to implement it.

 # Requirements
-- A Raspberry Pi running Pi-Hole
+- A Raspberry Pi successfully running Pi-Hole
 - A 128x64 I2C OLED Screen
 - (optional)LED with current limiting resistor connected to GPIO24
 - (optional)Momentary switch connected between GPIO21 and Ground